 - To propose a project, please fill out and e-mail the Preliminary Grant Proposal Form (right-hand menu) to USASaatkond@state.gov for consideration by the Embassy’s Grants Panel.
 Proposals will be reviewed on an ongoing basis and are approved providing there are funds available.

-- After the Panel has approved the project for funding, the requesting organization or individual must fill out the Application for Federal Assistance SF-424 form for organizations (right-hand menu) and e-mail to USASaatkond@state.gov.
+- After the Panel has approved the project for funding, the requesting organization or individual must fill out the Application for Federal Assistance SF-424 form (right-hand menu) and e-mail to USASaatkond@state.gov.
 In case the forms do not open immediately, save them and use the “Enable All Features” button on the right.

 FRAUD PREVENTION WARNING